apache/calcite/site/_docs/reference.md

 To implement a *scalar function*, there are 3 options:

-* Create a class with a public static `eval` method. and register the class;
+* Create a class with a public static `eval` method, and register the class;
-* Create a class with a public non-static `eval` method. and a public constructor with no arguments, and register the class;
+* Create a class with a public non-static `eval` method, and a public constructor with no arguments, and register the class;
-* Create a class with one or more public static methods, and register each class and method.
+* Create a class with one or more public static methods, and register each class/method combination.

-To implement an *aggregate function*:
+To implement an *aggregate function*, there are 2 options:

 * Create a class with public static `init`, `add` and `result` methods, and register the class;
 * Create a class with public non-static `init`, `add` and `result` methods, and a  public constructor with no arguments, and register the class.

 Optionally, add a public `merge` method to the class; this allows Calcite to generate code that merges sub-totals.